apsamuel/ohmyzsh/README.md

 zstyle ':omz:plugins:git' aliases no
 ```

-You can combine these in other ways taking into account that more specific scopes takes precedence:
+You can combine these in other ways taking into account that more specific scopes take precedence:

 ```sh
 # Skip all plugin aliases, except for the git plugin